 Emily and I enjoyed our hour or so chatting, with delicious freshly cooked food, friendly service and sheltering from the very rainy day outside.

 Do give them a try if you are near to Maidenhead, Marlow or Lane End or how about trying one of their delivery boxes - maybe afternoon tea for two (or more), or a family sized roast box with everything you need to cook your Sunday lunch.
 They also deliver their famous salt beef and cheeses from The Marlow Cheese Company and energy balls from Claire's Amazeballs (I have tried these and they are delicious).
 Perfect for catering for your bubble of 6!
 Or fabulous for gifts too!
 Buy a voucher for Christmas maybe?
+And if you are a coffee lover, make sure to check out Coffeeness for reviews of various portable coffee makers.

 I love supporting small, local businesses, thank you to Strawberry Grove for my hamper and for my lunch.
 And I'm delighted to share a discount code with my readers, for the first 5 people to use it, you can get 10% off either at Maidenhead or Marlow, with the code FAB10.